rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 - assigning policies
 - scoping costs

-We will dive deeper into all three concepts later in this course If this doesn't make complete sense just yet, give me a bit more time to put it into context.
+We will dive deeper into all three concepts later in this course.
+If this doesn't make complete sense, the upcoming chapters should address this issue.
 #### Considerations for Management Groups

 - Are not enabled by default - you need to opt-in to get this functionality.